Structure theorem for projective klt pairs with nef anti-canonical divisor: MRC fibrations of klt pairs with nef anti-log canonical divisor

-\begin{step}[\bf{Local constancy of the MRC fibration}] Finally, let us confirm that $f$ is a locally constant fibration.
-Let us take $\mu:Y_1\to Y$ to be a resolution of singularities of $Y$.
-From Step 2, we see that $f$ is locally trivial.
-Hence, the base change morphism $f_1:X_1\to Y_1$ is still locally trivial and $(X_1,\Delta_1)$ is still klt, where $X_1:=X\times_Y Y_1$ and $\Delta_1$ is the base change of $\Delta$.
+To overcome these difficulties, we apply {\hyperref[lemme_lcf-birational]{Lemma \ref*{lemme_lcf-birational}}} (noting that $Y$ has canonical singularities, in particular klt singularities) to show that $f$ is a locally trivial fibration.
+Let $\mu \colon Y_1\to Y$ be a resolution of singularities of $Y$.
+Since $f$ is locally trivial, the base change morphism $f_1 \colon X_1\to Y_1$ is still locally trivial and $(X_1,\Delta_1)$ is still klt, where $X_1:=X\times_Y Y_1$ and $\Delta_1$ is the base change of $\Delta$.
 Note that $\Delta_1$ is locally trivial over $Y_1$ since $\Delta$ is locally trivial over $Y$.
 The relative anti-canonical divisor $-(K_{X_1/Y_1}+\Delta_1)$, which is equal to the pullback of $-(K_X+\Delta)$, is nef.
-Now, we can apply {\hyperref[thm_rel-anti-nef]{Theorem \ref*{thm_rel-anti-nef}}} to $f_1: (X_{1},\Delta_1) \to Y_{1}$, and conclude that $f_1$ is a locally constant fibration with respect to $(X_1,\Delta_1)$ is a locally constant fibration over $Y_1$.
-Then, since $Y$ has klt singularities, the same holds for $f$ and $(X,\Delta)$ by {\hyperref[lemma_Cartesian-lcf]{Lemma \ref*{lemma_Cartesian-lcf}}}.
-This completes the proof of {\hyperref[thm-main]{Theorem \ref*{thm-main}}}.
+We now can apply {\hyperref[thm_rel-anti-nef]{Theorem \ref*{thm_rel-anti-nef}}} to $f_1\colon (X_{1},\Delta_1) \to Y_{1}$, and conclude that $f_1$ is a locally constant fibration with respect to $(X_1,\Delta_1)$.
+Then, since $Y$ has canonical singularities, the same holds for $f$ and $(X,\Delta)$ by {\hyperref[lemma_Cartesian-lcf]{Lemma \ref*{lemma_Cartesian-lcf}}}.
+This shows that $f$ is a locally constant fibration with respect to $(X,\Delta)$. \end{step} Our main result {\hyperref[thm-main]{Theorem \ref*{thm-main}}} has thus been proved. \end{proof}